adderbyte/Conversational_AI/README.md

 #### Conversational AI
 ---------------------------
-The aim of this project is to deploy a conversational AI developed using   [RASA](https://rasa.com/docs/rasa/core/slots/) in  flask environment.
+The aim of this project is to deploy a conversational AI developed using   [RASA](https://rasa.com/docs/rasa/core/slots/) in  [Flask]() flask environment ().
 The models are pretrained and are loaded  in flask api to power the conversation.
-Using this approach queries from the web interface are answered.
+Using this approach queries from the web interface are answered by the Flask API using the pretrained model.
+The pretrained model could then be made trained locally conveniently.

 ---------------------------
 #### Conversational AI